1987 Sugar Bowl: Aftermath

 LSU did not return to the Sugar Bowl (or any major bowl) until it won the SEC championship in 2001 under second-year coach Nick Saban.
 The Tigers then rolled over Illinois 47-34 in the 2002 Sugar Bowl behind Rohan Davey's 444 yards passing.
+LSU subsequently won the 2004 Sugar Bowl following the 2003 season (vs. Oklahoma to win the Bowl Championship Series national championship) and the 2007 Sugar Bowl following the 2006s season (vs. Notre Dame).
+Additionally, LSU has played in three national championship games at New Orleans since its most recent Sugar Bowl, defeating Ohio State in 2007, losing to Alabama in 2011 and defeating Clemson in 2019.

 Nebraska continued its winning football under Tom Osborne with national championships in 1994 and 1995.
 They tied for another in 1997 and played for another in 2001 under Frank Solich.

 The Cornhuskers have not played in the Sugar Bowl since this game.
 They are 3-1 in the Sugar Bowl, previously losing to Alabama in 1967 and defeating Florida in 1974, in addition to the victory over LSU in 1985.
+Nebraska's only game in the state of Louisiana since the 1987 Sugar Bowl was a 27-23 loss to Ole Miss in the 2002 Independence Bowl at Shreveport.